The impact of the API

 The cost of API

 Let’s say we have an API that we bought at $50.000 per kg.
-To make 100.000 pills that contain 10 mg of the API, we need 1 kg of the API, so that’s $50.000 for 100.000 pills.
-By the way, we made a video about how to get better deals with API suppliers, you should check it out.
+To make 100.000 pills that contain 10 mg of the API, we need 1 kilogram of the API, so that’s $50.000 for 100.000 pills.
+By the way, we made a video about how to get better deals with API suppliers; you should check it out.

 The cost of excipients

 Then we have the excipients.
-Excipients are the ingredients that are there to support the API, for example as bulking agent, as flavoring, or to act as a stabilizer and thus the shelf life of the drug.
-It depends on the medicine which excipients you need and how many, but in our example it is $3.500 for the 100.000 pills.
+Excipients are the ingredients that support the API, for example, as a bulking agent, as flavoring, or to act as a stabilizer and, thus, the drug’s shelf life.
+It depends on the medicine, which excipients you need, and how many, but in our example, it is $3.500 for the 100.000 pills.

 Loss of ingredients during formulation

-Unfortunately, during formulation you will waste some of the ingredients.
-For instance samples that you need to take for quality regulations, or because some material sticks to the packaging.
-Same as with you at home, you can probably never finish a ketchup bottle cleanly, there will always be some left in the bottle.
+Unfortunately, during formulation, you will waste some of the ingredients.
+For instance, you must take samples for quality regulations or because some material sticks to the packaging.
+Same as with you at home, you can probably never finish a ketchup bottle cleanly; some will always be left in the bottle.

-And there can be spills, or errors, leading to an average norm of 4.5% waste of the API and excipients during formulation.
+And spills or errors can lead to an average norm of 4.5% waste of the API and excipients during formulation.
 So we’ll add that to our production costs so far.

 Cost of materials and formulation